 Storyboard Creator Help

-One Page Cheat SheetDownload a printable one page getting started guide.
+One Page Cheat SheetDownload a printable guide to getting started.

 Many characters, scenes, and objects within Storyboard That allow the user to change the colors to fit their needs and make their storyboards pop.